Skip to content

 boolean isDeleted = Db.removeById(1L);

-// Delete using condition constructor
+// Delete using a condition wrapper

 LambdaDeleteWrapper<User> deleteWrapper = Wrappers.lambdaDelete(User.class)